abusch8/Plot-Bot/README.md

     A preparation script needs to be created for the dataset.
 These are stored within the data directory under nanoGPT.
 Some examples are listed under `sample_data`.

-    After created the script run `python3 prepare.py`.
+    After creating the script run `python3 prepare.py`.
 This should generate `train.bin`, `val.bin`, and `meta.pkl` files within the same directory.

 4. Configure nanoGPT for the specific dataset.